A Deployment-Friendly Foundational Framework for Efficient Computational Pathology: Acknowledgements

 \section{Acknowledgements}

-This work was supported by the National Natural Science Foundation of China (Project No. 62202403), Research Grants Council of the Hong Kong Special Administrative Region, China (Project No. T45-401/22-N and AoE/E-601/24-N), National Key R\&D Program of China (Project No. 2023YFE0204000), and HKSAR RGC General Research Fund (GRF) (Project No. 16208823).
+This work was supported by the National Natural Science Foundation of China (Project No. 62202403), Research Grants Council of the Hong Kong Special Administrative Region, China (Project No. T45-401/22-N and AoE/E-601/24-N), National Key R\&D Program of China (Project No. 2023YFE0204000), HKSAR RGC General Research Fund (GRF) (Project No. 16208823), and Shenzhen Science and Technology Innovation Committee Fund (Project No. KCXFZ20230731094059008).